-- 4.6 The site is approximately 4.00km from the tidal defences to the east. - 4.7 Information provided by the EA states that the tidal defences protecting this site consist of earth embankments.
-They are in good condition and reduce the risk of flooding (at the defence) to a 0.67% (1 in 150) chance of occurring in any year.
-The EA inspect these defences routinely to ensure potential defects are identified. - 4.8 The risk of flooding from tidal sources is low.
+- 4.8 The site is approximately 5.00km from the east coast. - 4.9 Information provided by the EA states that the existing tidal defences protecting this site consist of earth embankments.
+They are in good condition and reduce the risk of flooding (at the defence) to a 1% (1 in 100) chance of occurring in any year.
+The EA inspect these defences routinely to ensure potential defects are identified.